So my Pinot Grigio had to wait until the early hours of Tuesday morning.

 T TIME TO DIAL 999

 How could I have not realised?
-A friend of mine had popped in on Saturday morning and having seen my mother asked “Do you think she has had a little stroke?”
-Instead of engaging my deprived of sleep brain I confidently replied “No!
-The Doctor says she is suffering from exhaustion”.
+A friend of mine had popped in on the Saturday morning and having seen my mother asked ‘Do you think she has had a little stroke?’
+Instead of engaging my deprived of sleep brain I confidently replied ‘No!
+The Doctor says she is suffering from exhaustion’.
 Our exchange of conversation was bouncing around my head.
 How could I have been so stupid?

 I looked at my mobile phone.
 I hadn’t charged it.
 I should have been back at my mother’s home drinking Pinot Grigio and charging my phone.
-Instead I had a 25 minute drive in front of me and I needed to phone people.
+Instead, I had a 25-minute drive ahead of me.
+A short hop for those living on the Mainland, but for and Islander like me, the equivalent of driving from one end of Jersey to the other.
+I needed to phone people and had a flat battery.
 Fortunately, my half-brother arrived.
 Same father, different mothers.
-I gave him a list of phone calls to make on my behalf, then I blubbed on his shoulder for a few minutes whilst he said all the right things, before I got in the car and headed for Cheltenham.
+I gave him a list of phone calls to make on my behalf, then I blubbed on his shoulder for a few minutes whilst he said all the right things before I got in the car and headed for Cheltenham.

-I had only been coming over for the weekend – I fly and then I get a lift to my mother’s – so I had only had only bought one of the CDs I had been given for Christmas with me to play in my mother’s car.
+I had only been coming over for the weekend so I had only had only bought one of the CDs I had been given for Christmas with me to play in my mother’s car.
 The Wreckers – Way Back Home.
-I had never actually heard of The Wreckers before, but I would become word perfect, as I would be doing the same journey every day for three weeks.
+As it turns out, a very appropriate title.
+I had never actually heard of The Wreckers before, but I became word perfect, as I would be doing the same journey every day for three weeks.

 I arrived in Cheltenham about half an hour before my mother.
 It turned out that the ambulance had gone on the scenic, less bumpy route, before depositing her at A & E. It was about 7.00 p.m.
 It was probably just as well I arrived early, as I had to go in search of copious amounts of change for the car park.
 By about 10.00p.m.
 I was still standing by my mother’s trolley in the corridor, waiting for her to be seen but, as soon as she was, it was all systems go.

-She was scanned, x-rayed, hooked up to a drip, poked and prodded, but most importantly chivvied along by the fantastic staff, nurses and doctors.
-It has to be essential to have a sense of humour working in A & E. The place was littered with the vomiting – quite a few of whom had drunk the barrel dry – the bleeding and those having trouble breathing.
+She was scanned, x-rayed, hooked up to a drip, poked and prodded, but most importantly chivvied along by the fantastic staff.
+It must be essential to have a sense of humour when working in A & E. The place was littered with the vomiting – quite a few of whom had drunk the barrel dry – the bleeding and those having trouble breathing.
 The tearful, the angry and my poor old mum, who was just plain terrified.

 Next … Cold Dark Night